lindemann09/befordata/README.md

 This package provides core classes and utilities for loading, processing, and analysing behavioural force data, such as those collected in experimental psychology or neuroscience.
 It offers a structured approach to manage epochs and records of force measurements, enabling efficient data manipulation and analysis.

+BeForData is based on two structured classes of force data: one for the representation of the raw time-based force measurements in the shape of a dataframe (**BeForRecord**) and one for epoch-based representations as matrices (**BeForEpochs**).

 **Features**

 - Flexible loading and saving of force data in common formats (e.g., CSV, XDF).